3C 273: Properties

 This is the optically brightest quasar in the sky from Earth with an apparent visual magnitude of ~12.9, and one of the closest with a redshift, z, of 0.158.
 A luminosity distance of D_{L} = 749 Mpc may be calculated from z.
 Using parallax methods with the Very Large Telescope interferometer yields an angular distance estimate of D_{A}=1.80±0.32 Gly (552±97 Mpc).
-The latter distance is relatted to the comoving distance as $D_L=(1+z)^2D_A$.
+The latter distance is related to the comoving distance as $D_L=(1+z)^2D_A$.

 It is one of the most luminous quasars known, with an absolute magnitude of −26.7, meaning that if it were only as distant as Pollux (~10 parsecs) it would appear nearly as bright in the sky as the Sun.
 Since the Sun's absolute magnitude is 4.83, it means that the quasar is over 4 trillion times more luminous than the Sun at visible wavelengths.

 The luminosity of 3C 273 is variable at nearly every wavelength from radio waves to gamma rays on timescales of a few days to decades.
 Polarization with coincident orientation has been observed with radio, infrared, and optical light being emitted from a large-scale jet; these emissions are therefore almost certainly synchrotron in nature.
 The radiation is created by a jet of charged particles moving at relativistic speeds.
 VLBI radio observations of 3C 273 have revealed proper motion of some of the radio emitting regions, further suggesting the presence of relativistic jets of material.

 This is a prototype of an Active Galactic Nucleus, demonstrating that the energy is being produced through accretion by a supermassive black hole (SMBH).
 No other astrophysical source can produce the observed energy.
 The mass of its central SMBH has been measured to be 886±187 million solar masses through broad emission-line reverberation mapping.